yukittynya/file-converter/README.md

 [ ] I always struggled with frontend, I want to level up my UI/UX skills with this one, even if it doesn't meet professional fluent designs or in demand standards.
 I want something I like that, that is well thought out and pretty
 [ ] Customisable options for settings tab, for example custom file naming format for each conversion
 [x] Bulk conversion
-[0.5 x (needs a bit more work since its the only option and ux is lacking for it)] Option export as zip for bulk
+[0.5x (needs a bit more work since its the only option and ux is lacking for it)] Option export as zip for bulk